Mick Gentleman

-Michael (Mick) David Gentleman (born 1 August 1955) is an Australian politician and is a member of the Australian Capital Territory Legislative Assembly representing the electorate of Brindabella for the Labor Party.
+Michael "Mick" David Gentleman (born 1 August 1955) is an Australian politician and former member of the Australian Capital Territory Legislative Assembly who represented the electorate of Brindabella for the Labor Party from 2004 to 2008, and again from 2012 to 2024.
 He was first elected to the assembly in 2004, but lost his seat in the 2008 election.
-He was re-elected to the assembly at the 2012 election, 2016 election and 2020 election.
-Mick Gentleman has been a Minister in the ACT Government since 2014.
+He was re-elected to the Assembly at the 2012, 2016 and 2020 elections, before being defeated at the 2024 election.
+Gentleman was a Minister in the ACT Government from 2014 until his defeat in 2024.

 Early years

-Gentleman was born and educated, and has always lived in Canberra, Australian Capital Territory.
+Gentleman was born and educated, and has always lived in Canberra, ACT.

 Prior to becoming a politician, he worked in the offices of Prime Ministers Bob Hawke and Paul Keating as their security officer.
-He has also been a motor mechanic, postman, public servant, real estate agent, small business owner and union organiser.
+He has also been a motor mechanic, post officer, public servant, real estate agent, small business owner and union organiser.

-Gentleman has been involved in motorsports for more than 42 years and was a four times ACT Rally champion co-driver.
+Gentleman has been involved in motorsports for more than 42 years and was a four-time ACT Rally champion co-driver.
 He competed in rally at state level, Australia Championship level and in the World Rally Championships.

 Political career

-Gentleman has served as the Acting Speaker and chair of the Standing Committee on Planning and Environment.
-He provided more than 30 reports to the parliament affecting the business, environmental and residential planning of the capital.
+Gentleman has served as the Acting Speaker of the Assembly, and chair of the Standing Committee on Planning and Environment.
+He provided more than 30 reports to the Parliament affecting the business, environmental and residential planning of the capital.
 Gentleman tabled and passed the gross feed-in-tariff for Canberra, bringing the ACT to the forefront in renewable energy incentives.

 Gentleman has strongly supported first-responders as Minister for Police and Emergency Services, securing more police officers, paramedics and urban firefighters for the ACT.

 As Minister for the Environment, Gentleman led reforms to outlaw destructive yabby traps and oversaw the recovery plan for Namadgi National Park, which was significantly damaged by bushfires in early 2020.
 Gentleman has been a public advocate for protecting Namadgi National Park from potential damage caused by feral horses.